2026 FIFA World Cup qualification (CONCACAF)

-The North, Central American and Caribbean section of the 2026 FIFA World Cup qualification acted as the qualifiers for the 2026 FIFA World Cup, to be held in Canada, Mexico, and the United States, for national teams which are members of the Confederation of North, Central American and Caribbean Association Football (CONCACAF).
+The North, Central American and Caribbean section of the 2026 FIFA World Cup qualification acted as the qualifiers for the 2026 FIFA World Cup, held in Canada, Mexico, and the United States, for national teams which were members of the Confederation of North, Central American and Caribbean Association Football (CONCACAF).
 Three direct slots and two inter-confederation play-off slots in the final tournament were available for CONCACAF teams.

 Format

 On 9 May 2017, the FIFA Council approved the slot allocation for the 2026 FIFA World Cup, which included six direct spots and two inter-confederation play-off spots for the CONCACAF region.
 However, in a change of format from previous World Cups, there would be no dedicated host country slot, with the slots of automatically qualifying host countries now taken from the quota of its confederation.
 If the tournament were to be co-hosted, the FIFA Council would decide which host countries would qualify automatically.
 On 13 June 2018, three members of CONCACAF—Canada, Mexico and the United States—were selected as hosts for the 2026 World Cup by the 68th FIFA Congress.

 On 14 February 2023, the FIFA Council awarded automatic berths for all three host countries, leaving three direct slots and two inter-confederation play-off slots to be decided through CONCACAF qualification.
 On 28 February, CONCACAF announced the qualifying format for 2026 World Cup qualification.